How to prepare for a recession. 10 ways to secure your financial future

 Over the long term, the stock market always goes up, so today’s losses make little to no difference to a 10+ year horizon.
 This is often more a mindset issue.

 Do you believe that over the long-term things will get better or because they are lousy today they will always be bad?
-In the heat of a crisis, it can feel like the sky is about to fall.
+It can feel like the sky is about to fall in the heat of a crisis.
 But as time passes, you realize things weren’t that bad and seem to be looking on the up every day.

 If your investments are well diversified i.e. not all your eggs in one basket, then some will be up, some flat and some down.
 Stay diversified and rebalance your investments to reflect your risk tolerance and your stage in life, i.e. how far away are you from reaching your goals?